wp-plugins/nimble-portfolio/readme.txt

 = Version 2 Released =

 Whats New in Version 2
-- More of a  Framework than a Plugin
+* More of a  Framework than a Plugin
 1. Developer/Designers can make additional Add-ons to extend features such as:
 * Skins
 * Lightbox galleries (like Swipebox, Fancybox)
 * Sorting/Filtering libraries (like Isotope).
-- Default Skin Features
+* Default Skin Features
 1. Fully Responsive Default Skin for Desktop, Tablet and Mobile.
 2. 3 additional Skin Styles Included (Normal, Round and Square).
 3. Default Skin can be fully customized to set Columns, Show/Hide Links.

 = Quick User Guide =

-1) Add portfolio filter under `Nimble Portfolio -> Filters`, such as web, mobile, graphics e.t.c.<br />
+1. Add portfolio filter under `Nimble Portfolio -> Filters`, such as web, mobile, graphics e.t.c.
-2) Add new portfolio items using custom post type under `Nimble Portfolio -> Add Portfolio Item`.
-Add item title, description e.t.c.<br />
+2. Add new portfolio items using custom post type under `Nimble Portfolio -> Add Portfolio Item`.
+Add item title, description e.t.c.
-3) Upload and set featured image from the far right bottom box.<br />
+3. Upload and set featured image from the far right bottom box.
-4) Specify full-size Image URL or Video URL (youtube, vimeo) in the input field `Image/Video URL` on the left.
-You can also use `URL from Media Library` button to select the URL of full-size image from Media Library.<br />
+4. Specify full-size Image URL or Video URL (youtube, vimeo) in the input field `Image/Video URL` on the left.
+You can also use `URL from Media Library` button to select the URL of full-size image from Media Library.
-5) Specify a live URL for your project in the input field `Portfolio URL`.<br />
+5. Specify a live URL for your project in the input field `Portfolio URL`.

 = Step by Step User Guide =